Integrated 5-year curriculum

 Regarding the QE of cultural sciences, the possibility of a unified QE system is yet to be adequately examined because of its academic characteristics, in which each specialized field requires individual and diverse specialized skills.
 This program also aims to create a QE system shared by the five universities (Chiba, Okayama, Nagasaki, Kumamoto, and Sôkendai) and the inter-university research institute (the National Museum of Japanese History) through collaboration and further expansion of the inter-university network.

-The second gate screening consists of an evaluation of the research paper and an interview test regarding the future research plans of each graduate student.
-The interview test will be relayed to all partner universities via the Web.
-Participants must submit a summary of their research paper written in a foreign language (for the time being, in English, Chinese, or Russian, but the scope will be expanded to other languages if the conditions are met) before the interview meeting.
-The submitted summary will be reviewed along with the research paper.
-After conducting all these screenings, the decision is made on who will proceed to the second stage.
+The second gate screening consists of an evaluation of the research paper and an interview about each student’s future research plans.
+The interview will be held online and streamed to all partner universities.
+Before the interview, participants must submit a summary of their research paper in a foreign language (for the time being, this may be English, Chinese, or Russian, but other languages may be added if the conditions are met) .
+The summary will be assessed together with the research paper.
+On the basis of a rubric shared among the partner universities, we then decide which students will proceed to the second stage.

 Second Stage of the Program

 In the second stage, graduate students registered in the program must formulate a 2-year research plan and a field research plan in consultation with the academic advisory team and their mentors.
 Based on the research plan, they must choose one subject from each advanced subject group, Asian-Eurasian research and Digital Humanities 2.0.
 At this stage, in principle, they must undertake an in-depth cross-cultural understanding program that takes a certain period (a long-term program).
-After completing the advanced subjects of Digital Humanities 2.0, they must make their own decisions on their research theme in the target area and report their research results, acquired using one or more of the following methods: social statistical analysis, text mining, and Geographic Information Systems (GIS).
-For the gate screening to complete the second stage, similar to the 1st stage screening, a Joint Colloquium will be held to be attended by the program’s registered graduate students.
-Participants are required to perform a presentation and discussion in English, Chinese, or Russian.
-(The scope will be expanded to other languages if the necessary conditions are met.)
+After completing the advanced subjects of Digital Humanities 2.0, they must decide on their own research theme in the target area and report their research results using Digital Humanities methods.
+Students are also required to take Career Design Seminar I and II.
+Through meetings with the Career Path Committee, which includes corporate mentors and alumni advisers, they consider their future careers and explore internship opportunities that match their career plans.
+For the gate screening to complete the second stage, similar to the first stage screening, a Joint Colloquium, the Multilingual and Multicultural Colloquium, will be held for the graduate students registered in the program.
+Participants are required to give a presentation and take part in a discussion in English, Chinese, or Russian.
+(The scope will be expanded to other languages if the conditions are met.)
 They must then mutually discuss their final concepts for their doctoral dissertations.
 After passing these screening tests, they will be qualified to write their doctoral dissertations.

 Third Stage of the Program